learning-zone/java-basics/multithreading-questions.md

     System.out.println(name + ' finished execution.');
 }
 ```
-**2. Lock Only What is Required**: You should acquire lock only on the resources you have to work on, for example in above program I am locking the complete Object resource but if we are only interested in one of it’s fields, then we should lock only that specific field not complete object.
+**2. Lock Only What is Required**: You should acquire lock only on the resources you have to work on, for example in above program I am locking the complete Object resource but if we are only interested in one of it\'s fields, then we should lock only that specific field not complete object.

 **3. Avoid waiting indefinitely**: You can get deadlock if two threads are waiting for each other to finish indefinitely using thread join.
-If your thread has to wait for another thread to finish, it’s always best to use join with maximum time you want to wait for thread to finish.
+If your thread has to wait for another thread to finish, it\'s always best to use join with maximum time you want to wait for thread to finish.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>